CONTACT NUMBER : (313) 306-1401

 While I taught Kamaury at home, I became an investigator.
 I documented:

-Then I filed a formal complaint with the Michigan Department of Education.
+Then I filed a formal complaint with the Michigan Department of Education Office of Special Education.
 Not out of anger — out of duty.
 Because the law was being broken.

 📋 The Turning Point: Forcing Accountability

-The complaint worked.
+The complaint worked!
+We won hundreds of compensatory hours through the special education complaint.
 Suddenly, the district was ready to talk.

 At our next IEP meeting, I came prepared.
 I demanded: